 Debra M. Lightner serves as Senior Vice President and Chief Compliance Officer, where she manages the corporate, regulatory, and privacy compliance functions, and the Special Investigations Unit, for EmblemHealth and its subsidiaries, ConnectiCare, and AdvantageCare Physicians.
 She is a frequent speaker on topics related to the visibility and maturity of health care compliance programs.
 Prior to joining EmblemHealth in August 2016, Ms. Lightner was the Director of Regulatory Compliance and Medicare Compliance Officer for Horizon Blue Cross Blue Shield of New Jersey from 2014 to 2016.
-She also served in the General Counsel's office at Horizon Blue Cross Blue Shield of New Jersey from 2014 to 2016.
-She also served in the General Counsel's office at Horizon Blue Cross Blue Shield of New Jersey from 2013 to 2014, specializing in complex healthicare litigation.
+She also served in the General Counsel's office at Horizon Blue Cross Blue Shield of New Jersey from 2003 to 2014, specializing in complex healthcare litigation.
 Ms. Lightner received her Juris Doctorate from Seton Hall University School of Law and a Bachelor of Arts degree in History from The College of New Jersey.
 A lifelong New Jersey resident, Ms. Lightner is the proud mother of two daughters.
 Ms. Lightner was formerly a member of the Board of Trustees for Easter Seals New Jersey and the Boards of Directors for the American Cancer Society Northwest NJ Region and the New Jersey Corporate Counsel Association.